eafarris/euikit/docs/modals.md

 A small script is part of the `<x-euikit::layouts.app>` component to show modals.
 A button must call `onclick="$modals.show('')` and pass in the name of the modal as the only argument to the `show()` method.

+## Closing the modal

+The modal code is designed to close the modal when the backdrop is clicked, or when ESC is pressed.
+To dismiss the modal from code (for example, a "Cancel" button), call "show = false" from a @click handler.

 ## What happens inside the modal

 Well, that's up to you.
 Could be anything, from a simple cancel button to a whole form.
 The modal could include a Livewire component itself.